S3-working-group/s3-practical-guide/docs/all.md

 Many groups use hand signs as a way to indicate quickly and clearly if anyone has any possible objections.

 - In case there are possible objections to the suggested amendment, go on to the next step, Test One Argument Qualifies as Objection(link).
-- If no one indicates having any possible objections, go to **Step 6: Celebrate**, because you’ve agreed on the amendment.
+- If no one indicates having any possible objections, go to **Step 6: Celebrate**, because you've agreed on the amendment.

 ##### Step 4: Test One Argument Qualifies as Objection